kidpixo/kidpixo-python-api-agu-telegram-bot/README.md

 ## Usage

-1. Clone/Download this repo
+1. Clone/Download this repository
 2. Update in `api_agu.py` lines 38,39 your credential for [api.developer.agu.org](http://api.developer.agu.org/)
 3. Update the Telegram bot token for your bot following [Bots: An introduction for developers](https://core.telegram.org/bots#creating-a-new-bot)
-4. Create a new python 3.X virtualenv on you machine `python -m venv BOTVENV`
+4. Create a new python 3.X virtualenviroment on you machine `python -m venv BOTVENV`
 5. Activate the virtualenviroment (bash) `source BOTVENV/bin/activate`
 6. install the requirements `python -m pip -r requirements.txt`.
 This install:
     - attrs==17.2.0